frederickemerson/modified-render/README.md

 - NVAPI (see below)

 ## NVAPI installation
+This step is optional (as NVAPI is optional).
+If not enabled, set `_ENABLE_NVAPI` to `false` in `Source/Falcor/Core/FalcorConfig.h`
 After cloning the repository, head over to https://developer.nvidia.com/nvapi and download the latest version of NVAPI (this build is tested against version R440).
 Extract the content of the zip file into `Source/Externals/.packman/` and rename `R440-developer` to `nvapi`.

 Finally, set `_ENABLE_NVAPI` to `true` in `Source/Falcor/Core/FalcorConfig.h`

+## CUDA Toolkit
+Get cuda toolkit here: https://developer.nvidia.com/cuda-toolkit Project is currently using version 11.6, so make sure to get that version.
+Note: some errors may occur if path is not set correctly on visual studio

+## NVIDIA Video SDK Installation
+Download  NVIDIA VIDEO SDK  (https://developer.nvidia.com/nvidia-video-codec-sdk) Rename to  ‘Video_Codec_SDK_11010’  and place in same folder as hrender Follow Instructions in Read_Me.pdf  to build Samples (above step must be done before building)

+Initially, projects AppEncD3D12 and AppDec in Falcor Solution should be unavailable.
+After building, reload these two projects with dependencies Set both projects to build as static library under Project Properties Ensure that hrender references those two projects

+Note: Directory of video codec sdk should look something like this

+Lastly, when building Falcor solution, if you run into a compile error saying that ComPtr is ambiguous in NvEncoder.cpp (or other file), fix by changing all ComPtr in NvEncoder.cpp to Microsoft::WRL::ComPtr.
+There should be about 4 of these occurrences.

+## Scene Data
+Ensure you have all scene data in Falcor\Bin\x64\Debug or Falcor\Bin\x64\Release, depending on build configuration.
+These files are large and so not on github.
+Can copy from lab machines or get from another project member.

+Without scene data, there will be an error "cant find krujka.me".
+Particularly this may occur when switching build configurations (DebugD3D12, ReleaseD3D12)

 ## Usage
 Clone the repository or download it as a zip file.
 The solution file that contains the project is in the `./Falcor` folder, `./Falcor/Falcor.sln`.